thinkingcow/homeassistant/README.md

 # homeassistant*
 Control modules for handling Rhasspy intents.
-These are standalone executables that interpret and respond to Rhasspy MQTT messages.
+These are standalone executables that interpret and respond to Rhasspy voice commands via the MQTT intent messages.
 I usually start whatever modules I like with either an at-bootup script, or a systemd service module, pointed at the proper MQTT server.
 Whenever Rhasspy is running, they do their thing.

 ## Hardware
   - Raspberry PI 4